ros/console_bridge/QUALITY_DECLARATION.md

 The copyright holders each provide a statement of copyright in each source code file in `libconsole-bridge-dev`.

+New source files added to this library will require having a copyright statement.

 ## Testing [4]

 ### Feature Testing [4.i]